 Earthen-Stored Solar Heating involves (mostly) passive processes of gathering solar energy during times of surplus, and utilizing earthen mass as a storage medium which gradually releases that energy through times of deficit.
-On a small scale this may involve a diurnal cycle, with the dense floor of a dwelling absorbing sunshine through a window and then slowly releasing the warmth thru the night.
-On a larger scale, the flywheel effect (lab time between gathering and release) can be stretched out over many months.
+On a small scale this may involve a diurnal cycle, with the dense floor or wall of a dwelling absorbing sunshine through a window and then slowly releasing the warmth thru the night.
+On a larger scale, the flywheel effect (lag time between thermal gathering and release) can be stretched out over many months.
 As a general rule, a 6″ thick mass of earth will offer a 12 to 24 hour delay.
 This can vary depending on how much heat the mass is holding relative to the temperature of surrounding objects.
 In general, the larger and/or denser (heavier) the body of mass the more heat it can hold (specific heat capacity).

 Earthen-Stored Solar Heating is nothing new.
 In fact, it is at least as ancient as the first lizard who ever basked on a sun-warmed rock after the sun had gone down.
-Humans have been soaking up the earthen stored sun for countless millennia.
+Humans have been soaking up the earthen stored sun for countless millennia, and still do so today.
 High tech Geo-thermal heat systems draw heat from underground that was warmed by the sun.
 Ground to air heat pumps do the same.
 There are many ways to draw heat from the sun-warmed ground, but it does not have to be reliant on high-tech gadgetry (that eventually breaks down), nor costly to install or operate.

 Since the 1980s, folks at OM Solar in Japan have been perfecting a roof-top thermal collector system, with air ducted heat transfer, and sub floor heat storage-release that all works to keep a moderately well insulated house comfortably warm through Hokkaido winters.
 Hokkaido weather (northern Japan, near Russia) is usually -5c to -10c through the colder months, and the skies can be overcast for weeks at a stretch.